R-TF-028-003 Data Collection Instructions - Archive Data

 Purpose and Scope

-This document defines the systematic protocol for the retrospective collection of dermatological images and associated clinical metadata from publicly available medical datasets and validated online dermatological atlases.
-This protocol forms part of the data acquisition strategy for the development and validation of the AI/ML algorithms integrated into Legit.Health Plus, a Class IIb medical device under the EU Medical Device Regulation (MDR) 2017/745.
+This document defines the systematic protocol for the retrospective collection of dermatological images and associated clinical metadata from medical archives.
+This protocol forms part of the data acquisition strategy for the development and validation of the AI algorithms integrated into the device.

-The retrospective dataset serves as the foundational training corpus, providing the scale, diversity, and clinical breadth necessary to develop robust, generalizable, and clinically safe AI/ML models for dermatological disease classification and assessment.
+The retrospective dataset serves as the foundational training corpus, providing the scale, diversity, and clinical breadth necessary to develop robust, generalizable, and clinically safe AI models for dermatological disease classification and assessment.
+In addition, some sources with more robust diagnosis confirmation are reserved for sequestered testing to provide an unbiased evaluation of model performance.

 Context and Rationale

-The development of high-performing, safe, and effective AI/ML algorithms for dermatological assessment, as intended for Legit.Health Plus, is critically dependent on the quality, diversity, and scale of the training and testing data [cite: 60-62, 430].
-To build models that generalize across real-world clinical scenarios, it is essential to source data from a wide variety of contexts, patient populations, imaging conditions, and clinical settings [cite: 448-450].
+The development of high-performing, safe, and effective AI algorithms with the goal of enhancing efficiency and accuracy of care delivery, is critically dependent on the quality, diversity, and scale of the training and testing data [1-3].
+To build models that generalize across real-world clinical scenarios, it is essential to source data from a wide variety of contexts, patient populations, imaging conditions, and clinical settings [4-6].

-Retrospective data collection from reputable, publicly available medical datasets and online atlases offers several key advantages [cite: 443]:
+Retrospective data collection from archives offers several key advantages [7]:

 - Scale: Access to large volumes of expertly annotated dermatological images that would be impractical to collect prospectively within a reasonable timeframe.